syncfusion-content/blazor-docs/blazor/sankey/customization.md

 ## Right-to-Left (RTL) Support

 The Blazor Sankey component offers built-in support for Right-to-Left (RTL) languages, which is crucial for applications targeting audiences that read from right to left, such as Arabic or Hebrew speakers.

-### Enabling RTL Support

 To enable RTL support, simply set the `EnableRTL` property to `true`.
 This will flip the entire layout of the Sankey diagram, including nodes, links, and any associated labels or legends.

 ### Effects of Enabling RTL